 47% of B2B marketers and 52% of B2C marketers used microsites in their content marketing strategies in 2016.
 What is microsites?
 How do they function?
 What are the SEO benefits a brand can get from microsite?

 To understand the benefits of microsites, we need to figure out what are microsites actually.
 Shall we begin?

 A microsite is simply a website that lives outside of a company’s regular website or main URL.
 It is generally smaller and specific to an individual topic or target audience.
 It is an individual web page or small cluster of web pages that act on behalf of the parent website, as a separate entity.
 A microsite typically lives on its own domain, but some exist as a subdomain, and a part of the original brand.
 These microsites are many times used by enterprise-level organizations who have many digital properties.
 Microsites, when done properly, can be a great marketing strategy – as brands like Virgin Mobile and Coca-Cola have done.

 Yes, some may say that microsites are not useful, but experts have claimed that established as well as establishing brands are sure to benefit from microsites.
 These still have a place in a targeted, strategic marketing campaign.
 Some can target a specific buyer persona, and some can highlight a specific campaign.

-But first, let’s deal with the confusion that people sometimes face, differentiating a microsite with that of a landing page.
+But first, let’s deal with the confusion that people sometimes face: difference between microsite and website.